allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/people_igor-yakushin-phd.md

 Instructor; Applied Scientist

-PhD in Theoretical Physics and MS in Computer Science.
-Currently an Applied Scientist at Amazon.
-Previously, Computational Scientist at Argonne National Laboratory and Scientist at the LIGO project, California Institute of Technology.
-Specializes in scientific computing, HPC, machine learning, and data analysis.
+PhD in Theoretical Physics, MS in Computer Science.
+Currently – Applied Scientist at Amazon.
+Previous jobs: Computational Scientist at the Argonne National Laboratory, Scientist at LIGO project of California Institute of Technology.
+I specialize in scientific computing, HPC, machine learning, data analysis.